aig-upf/fs-private/README.md

 1. The [Gecode](http://www.gecode.org/) CSP Solver (Tested with version 4.4.0 only).
 The recommended way to install it is on `~/local`, i.e. by running `./configure --prefix=~/local` before the actual compilation.

 1. The Clingo ASP Solver, from [Potassco](http://potassco.sourceforge.net/), the Potsdam Answer Set Solving Collection.
+Clingo seems to require at least `gcc` > 4.8; in order to build the C++ library you need to run `scons libclingo`.

 Once you have installed these projects locally, your system needs to be configured with the following environment variables, e.g. by setting them up in your  `~/.bashrc` configuration file: